Spend the winter and spring at the Middlebury Institute of International Studies at Monterey learning from climate leaders at the graduate level.

 Through this program, students have the chance to access the extraordinary resources of the Middlebury Institute of International Studies (MIIS), which features a Master of Arts in International Environmental Policy, Center for the Blue Economy, and connections with hundreds of environmental and non-governmental organizations.

-When the semester begins at MIIS, students will take four courses:
+When the spring semester begins at MIIS, students will take a full semester of courses, including two core courses:

-The combined winter and spring terms will grant students a total of five units of Middlebury credit.*
+The combined winter and spring terms will grant students a total of five units of Middlebury credit and up to 18 MIIS credits.*

 Note: this is not a comprehensive list.
 Use the course catalogue to find details about each elective from the International Environmental Policy degree program.